thbishop/aws-creds/README.md

 ## aws-creds

-This utility reads AWS credentials from AWS config file profiles and exports them as environment variables.
+This utility reads AWS credentials from AWS credential file profiles and exports them as environment variables.

 ## Install